Sport in India: Shooting

-The National Rifle Association of India (NRAI) was founded in 1951 with a view to promote and popularize the shooting sports in India, is the governing body for shooting sport in India.
-The country have won many medals internationally in various forms of this sport.
+The National Rifle Association of India (NRAI) was founded in 1951 with a view to promote and popularize the shooting sports in India.
+It is the governing body for shooting sports in the country.
+India has won many international medals in various forms of this sport.

-Rajyavardhan Singh Rathore won first Olympic medal in shooting for India, he won silver in Athens 2004 Summer Olympics in Double trap Rifle shooting, he also have won 3 commonwealth gold medals and one silver and a silver and bronze in Asian games.
+Rajyavardhan Singh Rathore won the first Olympic medal in shooting for India.
+Rathore won silver in the 2004 Summer Olympics in double trap and has won 3 Commonwealth gold medals, one silver medal, and a silver and bronze medal in the Asian Games.

-Later many shooters won medals in Commonwealth games, South Asian games etc.

-Abhinav Bindra won the first Olympic gold medal in shooting at 2008 Beijing Olympics.
+Abhinav Bindra won the first Olympic gold medal in shooting at the 2008 Beijing Olympics.
 It was the first individual Olympic gold medal by an Indian in Olympics.